AnyFetch/developers.anyfetch.com/providers/documents/index.md

 > Keep in mind metadatas manipulation should not be done at provider level.
 If you find yourself stuck while manipulating metadatas, you probably need to write an hydrater.

 ## Delete a document
-Use DELETE access to `/providers/documents/`, providing the identifier key.
+Use DELETE access to `/providers/documents/`, providing only the identifier key.